michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 12. and we labour, working with our hands.
 They revile us, and we bless; they persecute us, and we endure;

-13. they maltreat us, and we pray for them; as the refuse of the world are we made and the execrationKuphoro.
-Piaculum; flagitium expiatione dignum. of all men until now.
+13. they maltreat us, and we pray for them; as the refuse of the world are we made and the execration

 14. Not as to shame you write I these things, but as my beloved children I admonish (you).